joejenett/iwebthings/_posts/2024-04-02-strives–to-be-the-largest-human-edited-directory.md

   - search
   - directories
 ---
 I’m tickled to see this one is back online.
-I removed it from the dailywebthing archives last week due to a 503 error that persisted for several days.
+I removed it from the dailywebthing archives last week due to a 503 error (Service Unavailable) that persisted for several days.
 The successor of the Open Directory Project (which later became DMOZ) is still here - whoopee!

 <a title="Curlie - The Collector of URLs" href="https://curlie.org/">Curlie - The Collector of URLs</a>